LucasWaelti/Lab-on-App-Summary/README.md

 ## How to upload file
 Just drag and drop the source code and the pdf corresponding to it in the correct folder (`AndroidSummary`).

+## Want a new feature?
+Open an Issue!
+If you see something missing but don't have time to add it yourself, add an issue and let someone else take care of it.